Understanding boot sequences in BIOS and UEFI

 Key differences between BIOS and UEFI

-Keep this short and practical.
 BIOS is procedural and limited.
 UEFI is modular and file-based.
 BIOS looks at MBR; UEFI reads the EFI partition and executes .efi binaries.
 Secure Boot is normally a UEFI feature.
 UEFI exposes variables you can change from the running system with tools like efibootmgr.
-For Linux installers, the main takeaway is this: match the installer mode to the firmware mode.
+For Linux installers, the main point is simple: match the installer mode to the firmware mode.
 Boot the installer in UEFI mode if you want an EFI install.
-Boot it in legacy mode if you want an MBR/legacy install.
-Mixing modes creates boot problems.
+Boot it in legacy mode if you want an MBR install.
+Mixing modes causes boot problems.

 Boot sequence mechanics